jamboree/co2/README.md

 * `return` should be replaced with `CO2_RETURN`/`CO2_RETURN_FROM`
 * try-catch block surrouding `await` statements should be replaced with `CO2_TRY` & `CO2_CATCH`
 * identifiers starting with `_co2_` are reserved for this library

+After defining the coroutine body, remember to close it with `CO2_END` or `CO2_END_ALLOC`, the latter allows you to specify an allocator from the parameters.

 ### await & yield